silky/silky.github.com/src/posts/2016-12-09-quantum-neural-networks.md

 make a neural network discover unitary matricies that perform the quantum teleportation protocol.

+One view is that trying to learn arbitrary unitary matrices that perform a task really well will become too hard as the number neurons grows.
+If we had a large network, with potentially millions of internal, neurons (and hence unitaries) to learn, then it might be more effective to fix unitaries and instead focus on learning the weights.

-Overall it's a promising technique that would be fun to try out.
+However, it's a promising technique that would be fun to try out.

 ## arXiv:1612.01789 - Quantum gradient descent and Newton's method for constrained polynomial optimization